chroby77/cpt_271_week_4/readme.md

     http://127.0.0.1:8080/hello

    - The thing is, we want the "/hello" endpoint to sit behind authentication!
 Please follow  this tutorial [Securing a "Spring" Web application](https://spring.io/guides/gs/securing-web#scratch) to add "Basic" authentication to this web application!
 While this is DEFINITELY not the "approved" method of authenticating (i.e. the user/password is in memory and directly in our source code) it will provide a basis for adding user authentication to your group projects!

+   - Once you have added Basic authentication and validated that you need to "login" to see the "/hello" endpoint please commit your changes to your local repository and push them to a public repository in your GitHub account!
+Then please submit that URL to this assignment on Brightspace!